WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 ## Detailed information about jobs

-The information provided by the command squeue sometimes is not enough and you would like to gather a more complete picture of the state of a particular job.
-The command scontrol provides a wealth of information about jobs but also partitions and nodes.
+The information provided by the command `squeue` is sometimes not enough, and you would like to gather a complete picture of the state of a particular job.
+The command `scontrol` provides a wealth of information about jobs but also partitions and nodes.
 Information about a job:

 	$ sbatch sleep.sh
 	Submitted batch job 453604